Archeological Papers of the American Anthropological Association

 Since Specialization

-This network shows the specialization of papers published in Archeological Papers of the American Anthropological Association.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Archeological Papers of the American Anthropological Association.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Archeological Papers of the American Anthropological Association.

 Countries where authors publish in Archeological Papers of the American Anthropological Association